wavefrontHQ/docs/pages/doc/query_language_series_joining.md

 <br>
 **Row Selection**

-The right outer join selects all rows (time series) from the [right-hand table](#right-hand-table), plus any row from the [left-hand table](#left-hand-table) that matches a right-hand row, based on the values for the `source` and `env` columns.
+The right outer join selects all rows (time series) from the [right table](#right-hand-table), plus any row from the [left table](#left-hand-table) that matches a right-hand row, based on the values for the `source` and `env` columns.
 The following table shows the selected rows:

 <table width="100%">
 <colgroup>